How to make a passive income with a blog

 Header bidding providers often use a CPM or cost-per-mile system to measure earnings, meaning you get paid when your ads are seen rather than clicked.
 CPM rates are the amount that you’re paid for every 1000 views on an ad.
 If you get decent traffic, you’re bound to make money!

 Some header bidding providers are ‘non-exclusive,’ meaning you can still use other networks like AdSense with no issue.
-Besides delivering more advertisers to you, header bidding providers assist in optimizing ad units, page loading speed, and user experience, so you don’t have to.
+Besides delivering more advertisers to you, header bidding providers assist in optimising ad units, page loading speed, and user experience, so you don’t have to.

 Sponsored posts

 Sponsored posts are articles you’re paid to place on your website to endorse or review a company.
-This is probably the most popular way I choose to monetize.
+This is probably the most popular way I choose to monetise.
 It’s great if you love writing and controlling the feel and content of your blog.
 As I’ve said before, it can be challenging (and fun) to find creative and unique ways to write content for services within your niche!

 By working with relevant topics, you can produce content that balances promoting a brand with giving users valuable information.
 Be sure to have a ‘work with me’ or ‘contact me’ page to allow brands to connect with you.